 \history saveto save the history manually.

-\history delete entrynumberto delete a history entry with the given number.
+\history delete entrynumberto delete the individual history entry with the given number.

 \history deleteto delete history entries within the range of the given entry numbers.
 If